Medal of Faithful Service: WWII

 During the Second World War from 1941 to 1944, the medal with swords was also awarded to members of the German Wehrmacht.

 Post-WWII

-In early 1948, together with the Order, Cross and all the traditional Romanian orders was disbanded by the communist authorities.
+In early 1948, together with the Order, Cross and all the traditional Romanian orders were disbanded by the communist authorities.

 Re-institution

 In 2000, it was re-instituted together with the Order and Cross, as a three class medal.
 It is the second most important award for people without higher education, the equivalent of the Order of Faithful Service.